CadQuery/cadquery/doc/quickstart.rst

 Want a quick glimpse of what CadQuery can do?
 This quickstart will demonstrate the basics of CadQuery using a simple example

-Prerequisites: Anaconda/Miniconda + CQ-editor running from an environment
+Prerequisites: conda + CQ-editor running from an environment
 ==============================================================

-If you have not already done so, follow the :ref:`installation`, to install Anaconda/Miniconda and CQ-editor.
+If you have not already done so, follow the :ref:`installation`, to install conda and CQ-editor.

 After installation, run CQ-editor: